Aylur/astal/docs/ags/first-widgets.md

 JSX lets you put markup into JavaScript.
-Curly braces let you “escape back” into JavaScript so that you can embed some variable from your code and display it to the user.
+Curly braces let you “escape back” into JavaScript so that you can embed some variable from your code and display it.

 ```tsx
 function MyWidget() {